 The meta-fictional protagonist-come-antagonist of the cult 1999 film (and Chuck Palahniuk’s novel), Durden’s cultural impact continues to resonate to this day, joining the iconic ranks of the likes of Scarface as the cinematic embodiment of aggressive, transgressive masculinity.

 Played by a jacked, crazed Brad Pitt, Durden is the alter-ego of Edward Norton’s antisocial everyman: a psychological construct through whom he can resist and fight back against the numbing confines of his postmodern existence.
 He personifies the increasing tension between man’s natural violent tendencies and his emasculation through mindless consumerism.

-As Durden, Norton’s Narrator (the character is never given a name in the film) eventually forms the underground cult Project Mayhem with the express aim of destroying the pillars of modern civilisation.
-What begins as the titular fight club – a place for marginalised men to reclaim some of their primal purpose – evolves into a destructive, all-encompassing ideology: a battle of ego versus id and the perfect cure to the debilitating ennui of late 2oth century society.
+As Durden, Norton’s Narrator (the character is never given a name in the film) eventually forms the underground cult Project Mayhem with the express aim of destroying the pillars of modern civilization.
+What begins as the titular fight club – a place for marginalized men to reclaim some of their primal purposes – evolves into a destructive, all-encompassing ideology: a battle of ego versus id and the perfect cure to the debilitating ennui of late 2oth century society.

 He was adopted as somewhat of a patron saint by the pick-up artist community and, more recently, the Alt-Right and Men’s Rights movements.
 As gender politics become ever more embittered and toxic, Durden’s type of anarchic philosophy continues to be cast as both the problem and solution to our engendered culture wars.
 Either way, it’s persuasive evidence that he’s arguably more relevant today than ever before.